Clint Russell, Reed Coverdale & Andrew Stern | From Liberty To Lockdowns & Back | OAP #19

 I mean, that's what they've done to us.

-The tiger was the conservatives that had had it been Hillary Clinton that said, Hey, all you conservatives that believe in liberty, you have to stay home for a year and close your business and go bankrupt.
+The tiger was the conservatives that had, had it been Hillary Clinton that said, hey, all you conservatives that believe in liberty, you have to stay home for a year and close your business and go bankrupt.

-And um, and ultimately, uh it was the wrong call.
+And ultimately, it was the wrong call.

-I loved the ads that were Trump was president and the ads were saying this is Biden's America.
+I loved the ads that were Trump was president and the ads were saying, this is Biden's America.

-It's like this is literally your America, Trump, like you are president right now.
+It's like, this is literally your America, Trump.

-I don't know if anyone's so what should he have done?
+So what should he have done?

-I don't think we have what we saw over the summer.
+Had he not allowed the lockdowns, I don't think we have what we saw over the summer.

-So it's he he holds the responsibility for putting Fauci in power and listening to that fucking liar and letting us have all of our liberties stripped away, and then you have all of these people who are now getting you know government stipends to stay home and not work that are like, Oh, someone got killed and I saw it on the internet, and now there's people on the street and I have nothing to do.
+And then you have all of these people who are now getting government stipends to stay home and not work that are like, oh, someone got killed and I saw it on the internet.

 So I think that that was his by far.

-If that if he had not locked down this country, I think he'd still be president.
+If that, if he had not locked down this country, I think he'd still be president.

-So I'll take it a little bit, I'll take it in a slightly different direction.
+I'll take it in a slightly different direction.

 I largely agree.